joshbegley/nyt-latest/previous.md

 **2024 Presidents Cup analysis: What to know going into Sunday singles at Royal Montreal**\
-`The Americans hold a four-point lead on the Internationals after a dramatic Saturday.`\
+`The Americans hold a 4-point lead on the Internationals after a dramatic Saturday.`\
 https://nytimes.com/athletic/5802166/2024/09/28/presidents-cup-analysis-2024-royal-montreal-sunday/

 **Alabama jumps on Georgia for 30-7 halftime lead in stunning start to top-5 battle**\